rackspace/runway/docs/source/cfngin/hooks.rst

 The hook must return ``True`` or a truthy object if it was successful.
 It must return ``False`` or a falsy object if it failed.
-This signifies to CFNging whether or not to halt execution if the hook is ``required``.
+This signifies to CFNgin whether or not to halt execution if the hook is ``required``.
 If data is returned, it can be accessed by subsequent hooks, lookups, or Blueprints from the context object.
 It will be stored as ``context.hook_data[data_key]`` where ``data_key`` is the value set in the `hook definition`_.